-The Defense Security Service (DSS) CDSE SPēD Certification Branch, in coordination with the Defense Civilian Personnel Data System (DCPDS), is officially updating DoD civilian personnel records to reflect certification conferrals.
+The Defense Counterintelligence and Security Agency (DCSA) CDSE SPēD Certification Branch, in coordination with the Defense Civilian Personnel Data System (DCPDS), is officially updating DoD civilian personnel records to reflect certification conferrals.
 Defense Manpower Data Center (DMDC) currently houses the credential records for DoD civilians.
 To release (and upload) records from DMDC to the DCPDS, you must first authorize the release of these records.

 How do I designate my SPēD credential?

 Those conferred with a Security Fundamentals Professional Certification (SFPC) are authorized to use the SFPC designation on business cards, resumes, and signature lines.
 SFPC credential holders may use this designation as long as they maintain active status.
 The designation "SFPC" should appear in all capital letters after a comma following the credential holder's name (i.e., John Doe, SFPC).

 Those conferred with a Security Asset Protection Professional Certification (SAPPC) or Security Program Integration Professional Certification (SPIPC) are authorized to use the SAPPC or SPIPC designation in the same manner as described above for SFPC.
 Because the SFPC must be earned to obtain the SAPPC or SPIPC, holders need only list SAPPC or SPIPC (i.e., John Doe, SPIPC).